How to Use SSL/TLS with Node.js — SitePoint

 /srv/www/keys/my-site-key.pem and and

-/srv/www/keys/chain.pem files for now.
+/srv/www/keys/chain.pem files for the moment.
 Those are the SSL certificates we need to generate, which we’ll do a bit later.
 This is the part that changed with Let’s Encrypt.
-Previously, we had to generate a private/public key pair, send it to a trusted authority, pay them and probably wait a bit in order to get an SSL certificate.
-Nowadays, Let’s Encrypt generates and validates your certificates for free and instantly!
+Previously, we had to generate a private/public key pair, send it to a trusted authority, pay them and probably wait for a bit in order to get an SSL certificate.
+Nowadays, Let’s Encrypt instantly generates and validates your certificates for free!

 Generating Certificates